lineeralgebra/coding-in-ctfs/README.md

 # vibe-coding-in-ctfs
-those are just vibe codings when during in ctfs
+i love coding in python and here is the my self scripts during in CTF